Whenever I share this photograph on social media it causes a bit of a stir and many people have asked where it was taken.

 “My daughter and I walked with Kathryn today and had a fabulous time!
 Not only is Kathryn a lovely person, she also knows a lot about the area and is an excellent storyteller.
 She happily adapted to our pace and preferences and at the end gave me plenty of tips about where to eat and tour locally.
 We chatted and laughed and it felt like walking with a friend.
 Highly recommended – thank you Kathryn!”

 Once the tunnel of trees has ended it is well worth continuing along the footpath as it turns north up Halnaker Hill, at the top of which you’ll find Halnaker Windmill.
 The views across the surrounding countryside are spectacular.
 You can even see the sea on a clear day.

 Halnaker’s original mill was built for the Duke of Richmond and the Goodwood Estate and was first recorded in 1540.
-The present day mill dates back to the mid 18th century and was a working mill until it was struck by lightning in 1905.
-It’s been restored a number of times since but is once again in need of repair and is currently surrounded by fencing for the public’s safety.
-Restoration started again last month and is expected to last around four months.
-The sails are in safe storage and will also be restored before being reinstated.
-I look forward to visiting it again once the work is complete.
+The present-day mill dates back to the mid 18th century and was a working mill until it was struck by lightning in 1905.
 A lovely yet melancholy poem about the derelict mill was written by Hilaire Belloc in 1923.
-You can read here, Ha’nacker Mill.
+You can read it here, Ha’nacker Mill.